How To Sharpen Garden Shears For That Clean Cut

 Files

-Metal files are an excellent choice when it comes to sharpening tools like spades and hoes.
-Opt for a file specifically designed for working with metal, as they can make quick work of sharpening tasks.
+Metal files are an excellent choice for sharpening tools like spades and hoes.
+Opt for a file specifically designed for working with metal, as they can make quick work when learning how to sharpen garden shears.

 How Often Should You Sharpen Garden Shears?